PreCogSecurity/AgroChain/README.md

 ### Agro-market

 In the recent past, we have read many incidents regarding the farmer suicides due to debts and poor yield from farming.
-For a country like India, with the rise in population, dependency over the land for building houses and industrial areas is increasing rapidly.
+For a country like Zimbabwe, with the rise in population, dependency over the land for building houses and industrial areas is increasing rapidly.
 The fertile land for farming is dwindling and more yields have to be produced to satisfy the need of the country.
 Even though the demand increase, the farmers are suffering from some major issues like :

 i.
 Raising the initial investment for setting up the field due to high bank interest rates.